CORPORATE TAX RATE IN COLOMBIA

 Resident companies in Colombia are those who have their headquarters in Colombia, this is, referring to Colombia as the place where they make relevant management decisions.
 Resident entities are subject to tax on their worldwide income, including capital gains.

 The corporate tax rate in Colombia is levied on the income of a corporation in a taxable year or calendar year.
-In Colombia, the current general corporate tax rate is 35% for the current year, 2022 and additional 3% surcharge is applicable for financial institutions where taxable income exceeds over USD 110.000 approximately.
+In Colombia, the current general corporate tax rate is 35% for the current year, 2023 and an additional 5% surcharge is applicable for financial institutions where taxable income equals 508 million COP.